ayanamists/NupenGL/README.md

 * Make your changes, cd to the NupenGL folder and run: Write-NuGetPackage '.\NupenGL.nuspec'
 * Test your Nuget package [locally](http://docs.nuget.org/create/hosting-your-own-nuget-feeds)

+## Compatibility

+This package has been tested on Visual Studio 2013 and 2015, with x86 and x64.

+If you hit any issues or find this package compatible with other versions of VS, please let us know.

 ## Contact Us

 This package was originally created by [Jonathan Dickinson](https://github.com/jcdickinson) and later updated by [Ali Badereddin](https://github.com/alibad).
 Feel free to contact any of us if you have any questions or would like to contribute.